ZacharyGeurts/retrotool/README.md

 # retrotool
 wip retroarch screenshot capture tool.
-I will announce 1.0<BR />
+I will announce 1.0 never<BR />
+wip it works for what I need with my module so I quit. :) I may look at issues and take pulls.<BR />
 Modular.
 Main and main.hpp are excellent starters if you want to use SDL3 and Dear imgui.<BR />
 ![image](https://github.com/ZacharyGeurts/retrotool/blob/main/Screenshot%20from%202025-09-11%2012-59-40.png)<BR />
 I am working on a Grok3 module.<BR />